TwigWallder/Painappuru/README.md

 <a href="https://love2d.org/">The framework Löve</a>

 <h3>How to Dowload</h3>
+-Open the .zip </br>
-Open the .zip and take the file "Painappuru".
+-take the file "Painappuru" </br>
-Drag & Drop the file on LOVE
+-Drag & Drop the file on LOVE